katieloesch/project-2-react-film-app-revisited/readme.md

 Since submitting this project I have also developed a preference for useing SCSS over CSS so another change I made is to change all the CSS files to SCSS.

 I also decided to move the forms for adding and editing film and tv titles as well as the details display to separate routes rather than using modals as I felt that would make it more straightforward to implement responsive design later on.

+Another addition is the incorporation of firebase and firestore to store user data.
+In the original project, none of the items added to wishlists persisted after reload as it a front-end application.
+I used firebase for user accounts and authenication and cloud firestore to store each user's lists of to-watch and watched titles.

 ## 8. <a name="challenges"></a> Challenges